Tradenomiliitto/kehu/README.md

 User management and authentication are handled using Auth0 with Passport library.

-You can find JavaScript and SCSS assets under /assets directory, from where they are build and bundled with webpack.
+You can find JavaScript and SCSS under /client directory, from where they are build and bundled with webpack.

 Following npm scripts are available: